How To Fund Traveling Around Asia With Your Own Travel Blog

 Your readers will come back every day, sometimes several times a day, if your blog is being constantly updated with new photos.

 Open a YouTube account

-Don’t forget, you can also add Google AdSense to your YouTube videos, making them another great revenue source.
+Don’t forget, you can also add Google AdSense to your YouTube videos, making your vids another great revenue source.

 Consistency makes your readers keep returning again and again.
-Consistency will help you make money and you’ll soon find that trip that was meant to last two months has now lasted two years, as you’re making so much money from it it’s better than a full-time job.
+Consistency will help you make money and you’ll soon find that trip that was meant to last two months has now lasted two years as you are making so much money from it it’s better than a full-time job.